nushell/nushell/README.md

 | Completions |          |     X     |     |         |        | Completions are currently barebones, at best
 | Type-checking |        |     X     |     |         |        | Commands check basic types, but input/output isn't checked

+# Current Roadmap

+We've added a `Roadmap Board` to help collaboratively capture the direction we're going for the current release as well as capture some important issues we'd like to see in NuShell.
+You can find the Roadmap [here](https://github.com/nushell/nushell/projects/2).

 # Contributing

 See [Contributing](CONTRIBUTING.md) for details.